-This is because N95 face masks have a paper outer and inner layer which can disintegrate in water, affecting the filtration of the mask.
+This is because FFP2 and FFP3 face masks have a paper outer and inner layer which can disintegrate in water, affecting the filtration of the mask.
 If your N95 mask doesn’t contain any paper layers, then it could potentially be boiled.

-How many times can you re-use an N95 face mask?
+How many times can you re-use a face mask?

 There’s no exact guidance to how many times you can re-use a respirator mask, since they are usually designed to be one use only.
 However, given the current crisis, this is accepted as common practice.

 Instead of focusing on the number of times or hours that you can use the mask, you should instead focus on the integrity of it.
 The OSHA (Occupational Safety and Health Administration) directive indicates that a respirator can be reused as long as it "maintains its structural and functional integrity and the filter material is not physically damaged or soiled".
 So if your mask is looking worse for wear, it’s probably time to discard it and buy a new one.

 However, the most important step in caring for and maintaining an N95 mask remains to be how you use it.
 Always wash your hands or use a sanitiser gel before fitting the mask and once it’s on comfortably, do not touch it (or any of the rest of your face).
 When removing the mask, be careful not to cross-contaminate it by touching the outside and then the inside, and always store the mask away from anything else.
 Most importantly, wash your hands after use.

 - Do's and Dont's of Wearing Face Masks